 The Samurai were warriors who were expert swordsman and during the Edo Period (1603-1867), they became the ruling class.

 Inside Osaka Castle is a modern museum with interactive displays and galleries where you can see Samurai armour, helmets and kimonos.
 There’s also an observation deck on the top floor where you’ll get a pretty good view back towards Osaka.

 One of the fun things to do in Osaka Castle is to dress up as a Samurai (500 yen each person), which might be a special treat for teenagers.

-Osaka Castle Park, the grounds around Osaka Castle, is a green space for kids to run around outdoors even if you don’t intend on entering the castle.
+Osaka Castle Park, the grounds around Osaka Castle, is a green space for kids to run around outdoors even if you don’t intend to enter the castle.
 The sight of the castle from the grounds, especially during Cherry Blossom season, is fantastic.

 Getting to Osaka Castle: Take the JR Loop Line train to Osakajokoen.
 The castle is about a 20-minute walk from the station.
 Alternatively, take the subway to Tanimachi 4-Chome Station on the Osaka Metro Tanimachi and Chuo Lines.
 The castle is a 17-minute walk from exit 1-B.

 There is a variety of things to do at Osaka Castle making it one of the top things to do at Japan with kids of all ages.